JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_6.md

 Ashem Vohû: Holiness is the best of all good . . . .

-I confess myself a worshipper of Mazda, a follower of Zarathu_s_tra, one who hates the Daêvas and obeys the laws of Ahura; For sacrifice, prayer, propitiation, and glorification unto \[Hâvani\], the holy and master of holiness [^421] . . . .
+I confess myself a worshipper of Mazda, a follower of Zarathu<i>s</i>tra, one who hates the Daêvas and obeys the laws of Ahura; For sacrifice, prayer, propitiation, and glorification unto \[Hâvani\], the holy and master of holiness [^421] . . . .

 Unto the undying, shining, swift-horsed Sun [^422];